KyeWilson/Coursework_2/README.md

 2. **Q2**: How does a Neural Network compare to a Decision Tree for this task?
 3. **Q3**: How does the choice of activation function affect Neural Network performance?

-The project is structured to guide beginners through data preprocessing, model design, and performance evaluation.
+The project is structured to guide beginners through data pre-processing, model design, and performance evaluation.

 ## Dataset
 The dataset is derived from the **Galaxy Zoo Challenge** and contains information about celestial objects with features such as:
 - **Features**: RA, DEC, magnitudes (u, g, r, i, z), and redshift.
 - **Target**: Object classification (Galaxy, Star, or Quasar).

-The dataset is cleaned and preprocessed in each notebook for reproducibility.
+The dataset is cleaned and pre-processed in each notebook for reproducibility.

 ## Notebooks